 Oh, you have no idea how excited I am to share this recipe for freezer Mediterranean breakfast wraps with you – it’s SO good!
-It’s such a fun change from Tex-Mex type breakfast burritos and as I gave them to my family to try, it was all the same reaction: “wow, these are great!”
+It’s such a fun change up from the typical Tex-Mex style breakfast burritos, and as I gave them to my family to try, they all had the same reaction: “Wow, these are really great!”

 Freezer Mediterranean Breakfast Wraps

-A Mediterranean flavored breakfast wrap to eat now or freeze for a quick hot breakfast whenever you want.
+A Mediterranean flavored breakfast wrap to eat now or freeze for a quick hot breakfast – or lunch – whenever you want.

 - Prep Time: 15 mins